josmar-crwdstffng/angular/aio/content/guide/upgrade-performance.md

 #### Instantiating the Angular module on-demand

 Another key difference between `downgradeModule()` and `UpgradeModule` is that the latter requires you to instantiate both the AngularJS and Angular modules up-front.
-This means that you have to pay the cost of instantiating the Angular part of the app, even if you don't use any Angular assets until later.
+This means that you have to pay the cost of instantiating the Angular part of the app, even if you do not use any Angular assets until later.
 `downgradeModule()` is again less aggressive.
 It will only instantiate the Angular part when it is required for the first time; that is, as soon as it needs to create a downgraded component.

-You could go a step further and not even download the code for the Angular part of the application to the user's browser until it is needed.
+You could go a step further and not even download the code for the Angular part of the application to the browser of the user until it is needed.
-This is especially useful when you use Angular on parts of the hybrid application that are not necessary for the initial rendering or that the user doesn't reach.
+This is especially useful when you use Angular on parts of the hybrid application that are not necessary for the initial rendering or that the user does not reach.

 A few examples are:

-*   You use Angular on specific routes only and you don't need it until/if a user visits such a route.
+*   You use Angular on specific routes only and you do not need it until/if a user visits such a route.
 *   You use Angular for features that are only visible to specific types of users; for example, logged-in users, administrators, or VIP members.
-    You don't need to load Angular until a user is authenticated.
+    You do not need to load Angular until a user is authenticated.

 *   You use Angular for a feature that is not critical for the initial rendering of the application and you can afford a small delay in favor of better initial load performance.

 ### Bootstrapping with `downgradeModule()`

-As you might have guessed, you don't need to change anything in the way you bootstrap your existing AngularJS application.
+As you might have guessed, you do not need to change anything in the way you bootstrap your existing AngularJS application.
 Unlike `UpgradeModule`&mdash;which requires some extra steps&mdash; `downgradeModule()` is able to take care of bootstrapping the Angular module, as long as you provide the recipe.

 In order to start using any `upgrade/static` APIs, you still need to load the Angular framework as you would in a normal Angular application.